How To Calculate Your Take-Home Pay In Alberta

 When calculating your income taxes, keep in mind that the applicable tax rates are calculated based on a progressive tax structure.
 That means a specific tax rate applies to a set income range.
 Tax rates typically increase every year due to inflation, so these tax brackets will usually change annually.

-The provincial taxes you pay can be calculated using the following chart outlining the tax brackets in Alberta:
+The provincial taxes you pay can be calculated using the following chart outlining the tax brackets in Alberta for 2026:

 Alberta Tax RateAlberta Income Tax Brackets